kailee-p/greek-latin-word-lookup/README.md

 3. Select **Translate Greek/Latin Word** from dropdown menu.
 3a.
 Select **Show more** to see grammatical tables for the selected word.
 3b.
 Select **Go to full lexicon entry** to navigate to the word's entry in Perseus Project.
+4. Clicking outside the definition will close it, allowing you to look up another word.

 ![A screenshot of the extension's context menu that triggers the definition modal.](https://i.imgur.com/G7QGOcQ.png)